material-components/material-components-web-react/packages/top-app-bar/README.md

 fixed | Boolean | Enables fixed variant. dense | Boolean | Enables dense variant.

-> NOTES: As per design guidelines, prominent and dense variants should not be used with short or short collapsed.
+> NOTE: As per design guidelines, prominent and dense variants should not be used with short or short collapsed.

 ## Icons